wemakerspace/ch55xduino/README.md

 as an *Additional Boards Manager URL*.

 * Open *Tools->Board:...->Boards Manager*
-* Find Sduino by typing 'sd' into the search line
+* Find Ch55xduino by typing 'ch' into the search line
 * Click on the list entry
 * Click on *Install*.